nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `note Do laundry`

 #### Displaying tasks : `display`
-Displays tasks and their indexes in the specified timeframe.
-Note: The `PERIOD` is optional.<br>
+Displays tasks and their indexes in the specified timeframe.<br>
 Format: `display TYPE [PERIOD]`

 > TYPE format: all, floating, incomplete, overdue.<br>